browserup/browserup-proxy/README.md

 While the proxy supports SSL, it requires that a Certificate Authority be installed in to the browser.
 This allows the browser to trust all the SSL traffic coming from the proxy, which will be proxied using a classic man-in-the-middle technique.
 IT IS CRITICAL THAT YOU NOT INSTALL THIS CERTIFICATE AUTHORITY ON A BROWSER THAT IS USED FOR ANYTHING OTHER THAN TESTING.

-If you're doing testing with Selenium, you'll want to make sure that the browser profile that gets set up by Selenium not only has the proxy configured, but also has the CA installed.
+If you're doing testing with Selenium, you'll want to make sure that the browser profile that gets set up by Selenium not only has the proxy configured, but also has the CA installed (Firefox set up by Selenium has installed CA by default).
 Unfortuantely, there is no API for doing this in Selenium, so you'll have to solve it uniquely for each browser type.
 We hope to make this easier in upcoming releases.

 NodeJS Support
 --------------